scottishgovernment/tradingnation.mygov.scot/pages/country-profiles/switzerland.md

 You can find more [help with exporting](https://tradingnation.mygov.scot/help-for-businesses/).

 You can also find more information on exporting to Switzerland in [A Trading Nation](https://www.gov.scot/publications/scotland-a-trading-nation/).

-## UK Trade Commissioner for Europe
-The Trade Commissioner is in charge of the Department for International Trade’s work in Europe.
-This includes:

-* building trade and investment relationships
-* helping all British businesses to sell to markets
-* developing finance and trade policies